3n0ugh/Python-Notes/14-Sets and Frozensets.md

       ```python
          set(dictionary_name)
       ```
-   - But we can't use integer for to create a set.
+   - But we can't use an integer to create a set.
-   - Also we can create like that:
+   - Also, we can create like that:
       ```python
-         {"something", “anything”, “nothing”}
+         {"something", "anything", "nothing"}
       ```
    - If we try to convert dictionaries to set, we will lose values.
    But if we will do like this;